BenjMy/icsd_dev/docs/index.rst

     git clone https://github.com/Peruz/icsd

-From the same `src` directory you can import the module from source using python.
+From the same `icsd3d` directory you can import the module from source using python.

 Contribute and support